 Q. Do I have to feed the starter daily?

-A. Yes if you keep it outside of the fridge.
+A. Yes if you keep it outside of the fridge and/or bake daily.
+Otherwise put it into the fridge and feed it weekly.
+Just keep an eye on the coloring of the starter to avoid early death from a too warm fridge.
 The fridge acts like a cryochamber for your starter and will slow the growth down without killing the starter.
 This is great for folks who intend to bake only on the weekends.

 How did you starter turn out?
 Let me know.